Luklim/Learning_Git/README.txt

 14.'git diff'-> gives the difference of all file changes between two commits.

-15.'git commit -m "this is my fifth commit"->if you want to avoid opening a text editor like add commit message we use this following command.
+15.'git commit -m "your commit message"->if you want to avoid opening a text editor like add commit message we use this following command.

+16. 'git remote'->lists down all remote connections.

+17. Remote connections->helps us to link two git repositories for uploading and downolading changes from each other.

+18.'git remote add <name of remote> <link of remote>'-> this command is to add a new link to the remote repo and give it a name.

+19.'git remote re <name of remote>'->this is to delete a remoteconnection.

+20.'git remote rename <oldname> <newname>'-> this command renames a remote connection.

+note: the name of the remote connections is always used to establish communications between repos.